Nagpur Metro: Special Purpose Vehicle

 To execute the project, the Cabinet approved setting up of Nagpur Metro Rail Corporation Limited (NMRCL) now known as Maharashtra Metro Rail Corporation Limited (MAHA-METRO).
 Maha Metro is a Special Purpose Vehicle (SPV) created for the smooth implementation and operations of the Nagpur Metro Rail Project and is a joint venture of the Government of India and the Government of Maharashtra, with 50:50 equity.
 Maha Metro is solely responsible for the successful and timely completion of the project and its subsequent operations.
+Journalist Sarita Kaushik, in her book Better Than the Dream: A People's Story, describes the Nagpur Metro project as an example of urban infrastructure influencing social life and everyday mobility patterns in Indian cities.

 Phase 1

 Detailed Project Report

 DMRC submitted the report to the nodal agency Nagpur Improvement Trust on 12 February 2013.
 The total cost of the project was estimated at ₹9,000 crore.
 The project consisted of two routes: Automotive square, Kamptee to MIHAN Metro depot and Prajapati Nagar, East Wardhaman Nagar to Lokmanya Nagar, Hingna.
 There would be 17 stations on Route no. 1 with a terminal-depot at MIHAN and 19 stations on Route no. 2 with a terminal-depot at Lokmanya Nagar.
 A cross major station was proposed at Munje Square where the two routes would meet and commuters could transfer.

 It was expected that 12.21 per cent of Nagpur's estimated population of 29 lakh in 2021, i.e., around 3,63,000 commuters would use the Metro by 2021.

 To provide first and last mile connectivity, feeder services such as shuttle buses, battery operated vehicles, pedestrian facilities and bicycle sharing schemes were included in the project.
 There would be 19 feeder routes covering all stations and a total distance of around 160 km.
 Feeder services would enhance the accessibility of the Metro for all types of commuters, to and from homes and offices.